Chicago Astronomer's Trademark Suit Against American Girl Doll Resolved

 CHICAGO (CBS) — A lawsuit filed against the Wisconsin-based maker of American Girl dolls has been resolved.

 Chicago astronomer Lucianne Walkowicz had accused the company of stealing her likeness and name to create a doll.
-She filed federal trademark lawsuit last year.READ MORE: COVID-19 In Illinois: Lowest Daily Case Count In Nearly Six Weeks; More Than A Third Of Population Fully Vaccinated
+She filed federal trademark lawsuit last year.READ MORE: With Vaccination Rates Dropping, Chicago Sending Vaccine Buses To Neighborhoods Where Shots Are Lagging

 American Girl called her “Luciana Vega.”

 Walkowicz had asked American Girl to stop selling the doll.
-Both sides settled, but there were not a lot of details on the agreement.READ MORE: Over 15,000 Unemployment Claims Filed In Illinois Last Week Amid COVID-19 Pandemic
+Both sides settled, but there were not a lot of details on the agreement.READ MORE: Scene Cleared After Police Investigate Suspicious Package At Bryn Mawr Red Line Station

 She spent much of her career with NASA and has lectured extensively on Mars exploration.

-The Associated Press contributed to this report.MORE NEWS: Staley Da Bear Visits Advocate Lutheran General For National Nurses Week
+The Associated Press contributed to this report.MORE NEWS: Chicago Weather: Chilly, Rainy Saturday Night; Gradually Warming Temperatures Next Week